Casting Sculptures for Life

 Few artists find more challenge in their work than sculptors because of the many different ways material can be used to create art.
 Most people, when they think about sculpting at all, imagine a lone artist patiently chipping away at a hard stone to create a work of art.
 While this is one of the ways sculptors do create, some of them use casts to create their works of art.
 There are many times when a single piece of any material would be too large or heavy to create it as a solid, so some artists must make casts and pour their material into it to create the piece they envision.

 Large Art Pieces

 Art comes is all shapes and sizes, but many tend to think of sculptures as being extremely large.
 The Statue of Liberty in New York is one example of how large a sculpture can be.
 This piece was designed as an entire sculpture, and then it was broken down into smaller sections.
 Each section was recreated as a cast, and then the copper was melted until it could be poured into each cast.
 This is how the statue that stands today was created, but there are also small pieces that exist made by using the same techniques.

 Few people are aware that the majority of large metal sculptures are made hollow on purpose.
 They could be made as a solid piece, but the effort to move them would be too costly.
 Rather than deal with the expense of a team of movers, sculptors create a shell of their piece and pour their material into it.
 Molten metal is generally used, but there are other materials to create sculptures.

 Sculpting with Clay

 Unlike metal, clay that is used for sculpture is not excessively heavy.
-There is little to be gained by an artist making a piece hollow to make it easier to move, but there are other reasons to cast it into a mold.
-The work of some artists will be used over and over again, so making a single mold is the best way to continue their creations indefinitely.
-Other artists simply find it is easier for them to do a few piece all the same, and they use a mold to ensure each piece has matching parameters.
+There is little to be gained by an artist making a piece hollow to make it easier to move, but there are other reasons to cast it into a mould.
+The work of some artists will be used over and over again, so making a single mould is the best way to continue their creations indefinitely.
+Other artists simply find it is easier for them to do a few piece all the same, and they use a mould to ensure each piece has matching parameters.